The Best CPU Cooler and Fan Buyer’s Guide – Fall 2024

 The Guru’s Tip

-Due to its exceptional performance and compact size, this is among the top-selling coolers in the world.
+Due to its exceptional performance and compact size, this is a top choice for compact systems - there's no better cooler under 155mm in height!

 • CPU Cooler